stratapp/stratapp-website/_blog/5-reasons-why-stratapp-is-the-best-strategy-execution-software-app-in-the-world-right-now.md

 Thank you for reading (and hopefully sharing).

-We hope you become passionate using #stratapp, the strategy execution app that even [millennials](https://stratapp.ai/blog/millennials/ "Millennials vs Y Gen") love.
+We hope you become a passionate advocate of #stratapp, the strategy execution app that even [millennials](https://stratapp.ai/blog/millennials/ "Millennials vs Y Gen") love.